Yucatan, Mexico

 As is also common sense, we decompress from some tourist stress in several of the natural water spas that abound in these parts.
 In the absence of bathing conditions on the coast of the Gulf of Mexico, we ventured into the depths of the Rio Secreto (an underground river).

-We bathe on the perfect Caribbean beaches of Quintana Roo, the newest of the Peninsula states; also in Overall which is crowned by one of the rare architectural ensembles Mayas erected almost over the Caribbean Sea.
+We bathe on the perfect Caribbean beaches of Quintana Roo, the newest of the Peninsula states; also in Tulum which is crowned by one of the rare architectural ensembles Mayas erected almost over the Caribbean Sea.

 Ruins of the Chunkanan farm in Mérida, Mexico